 Shapes table.
 At 2nd Level

-, for example, you can transform into any beast that has a Challenge Rating
+, for example, you can transform into any beast that has a Challenge

-of 1/4 or lower that doesn't have a flying or Swimming
+or lower that doesn't have a Flying

 You can stay in a beast shape for a number of hours equal to half your druid level (rounded down).
 You then revert to your normal form unless you expend another use of this feature.
-You can revert to your normal form earlier by using a Bonus Action
+You can revert to your normal form earlier by using a bonus Action

 on Your Turn